 - About 2 – 2.5 Hrs drive between Losar and Kaza, depending upon the breaks you take in between

 - Overnight at Kaza or Losar

-Refer my detailed travel guide of Langza Village.
+Travel Tip: You can always refer my detailed travel guide of Langza Village.

 Day 8 | Kaza / Losar – Kunzum Pass – Chandratal / Battal

 - Visit Chandratal via Kunzum Pass and enjoy the day there

 - Camps are about 2.5 KMs from the lake, either stay there or back to Battal where there is a PWD rest house now though without electricity.
 But, no point going back a painful ride to Losar over Kunzum Pass unless you want to stay in the guest house with electricity.
 Better stay at Battal and save time as well as energy for the next day.

 - About 4 – 5 Hrs drive minimum